1

 4. Eventually something critical broke

-5. We didn’t know how to fix it
+5. You didn’t know how to fix it

-The only difference: We always know how to fix the car.
+The only difference: You always know how to fix the car.

 Nature Already Does It

 • Planarian worms: Cut one in half, get two worms.
-Both younger than the original142.
+Both younger than the original136.

 • Naked mole rats: Live 10x longer than similar-sized mammals.
-Don’t get cancer142.
+Don’t get cancer136.

-• Bowhead whales: Live 200+ years142 with no signs of age-related disease.
+• Bowhead whales: Live 200+ years with no signs of age-related disease136.

 If aging was mandatory, these creatures couldn’t exist.
-But they do.
 Nature solved aging.
-You just need to steal the solution.
+You just need to steal the answer.
+You’re good at stealing things.
+You’ve had empires.

-• 109% lifespan extension in aged mice using gene therapy (OSK factors)
+• Significant lifespan extension in aged mice using Yamanaka factors

 The mechanisms are understood.
-The proof exists.
-We’re not waiting for a breakthrough.
-We’re waiting for funding.
+You’re not waiting for a breakthrough.
+You’re waiting for funding.

 The Hallmarks of Aging (All Fixable)

-Scientists identified nine “hallmarks of aging.”144 Every one is a mechanical problem with a mechanical solution:
+Scientists originally identified nine “hallmarks of aging”138, later expanded to twelve.
+Every one is a mechanical problem with a mechanical solution:

 1. Genomic instability → Gene editing (CRISPR)